JoDaTan/calorie-expenditure-prediction/README.md

 # Calorie Expenditure Prediction
-This project aims to predict the number of calories burned during a workout session based on physiological and activity-related features such as: Age, Height, Weight, Duration, Heart Rate and Body Temperature.
+This project predicts the number of calories burned during a workout session using physiological and activity-related features such as Age, Height, Weight, Duration, Heart Rate, and Body Temperature.

-<br>It uses a machine learning model to understand which factors most influence calorie expenditure and determine the best performing  predictive model for fitness planning and performance tracking.</br>
+By leveraging machine learning models, the system identifies which factors most strongly influence calorie expenditure and selects the best-performing predictive algorithm for fitness planning and performance tracking.

-<br>The dataset, sourced from Kaggle's [Calories Burnt Prediction](https://www.kaggle.com/datasets/ruchikakumbhar/calories-burnt-prediction/data) collection, provides the foundation for training a predictive system that can support personalised fitness insights and healthier lifestyle decisions.</br>
+The dataset, sourced from Kaggle’s [Calories Burnt Prediction](https://www.kaggle.com/datasets/ruchikakumbhar/calories-burnt-prediction/data) collection, provides the foundation for training a predictive system that supports personalised fitness insights and healthier lifestyle decisions.

 # Dataset Description
  - Shape: 15000 rows, 7 columns